reactive-firewall/multicast/docs/Environment_Configuration.md

 ## Caveat

 - Environment variables must be set before importing the module
-- Invalid values trigger warnings but won't cause failures
+- Invalid values trigger a warnings but won't cause failures
 - Changes to configuration affect all subsequent operations

 ## References